matthewtruty/Create-Column-Layouts-With-Sitefinity/README.md

 ####4.
 Important notes:

 When you call the method, you pass in the container class, the item class, and the number of columns.
-Below is an example of the minimum ammount of HTML markup you need to have for the method to work properly.
+Below are examples of the minimum ammount of HTML markup you need to have for the method to work properly.

 Sitefinity widget template